 Authors publishing their own books have finally received a level of acceptance in the publishing industry, and lots of people are thinking about diving in.

 But what do you really need to know before publishing a book?
 I’ve been helping authors get into print since the early 2000s.
-There are a lot of resources out there to help you get publishing, and many of them are really good and worth your money.
+There are a lot of resources out there to help you get publishing, and many of them are really good and worth your money (like our Publishing Package).
 Of course, there is the other kind, too.

 That’s why I’ve put this guide together, so you know the landscape you’ll be traveling, and can avoid the potholes.